Preston Pearson: Dallas Cowboys

-In 1976, he was limited after having knee surgery for a training camp injury.
-Although he was named the starting running back at the beginning of the year, he was able to start just two games in the regular season.
+In 1976, he was limited after having surgery for damaged knee ligaments, an injury suffered during a training camp tackling drill.
+He was expected to be in the Cowboys' starting backfield before the injury, but was able to start just two games in the regular season.
 He appeared in 10 games, posting 68 carries for 233 yards, one rushing touchdown, 23 receptions for 316 yards and 2 receiving touchdowns.
+However, he did not actually play until the 7th week of the season, in a game against the Chicago Bears.
+He caught six passes for 90 yards and two touchdowns in that game, and had 48 rushing yards on nine carries.